Nevalicjus/nonovi-server/README.md

 # Nonovi-Server

-Nonovi-server is distribution server for Nonovi's nonograms.
+Nonovi-server is a distribution server for [Nonovi's](https://github.com/nevalicjus/nonovi) nonograms.